Liverpool close on Man City as Arsenal draw blank

 By the time Liverpool take the field again on Premier League duty, they should be bolstered by the return of Mohamed Salah and Sadio Mane from their international duties at the Africa Cup of Nations.

-The visitors showed no sign of missing their talismen as they blew Palace away in the opening half hour.
+The visitors showed no sign of missing their talismen as they blew Palace away in the opening half hour before being forced to hang on in the second half.

+"It was a bit Jekyll and Hyde football today," said Klopp after a performance of two halves from his side.
+"It showed how insanely good we can be and how bad as well! "

 Virgil van Dijk's towering header from Andy Robertson's corner opened the scoring just eight minutes in.